ApiniLabs/PAC-ID/faq.md

 **A:** Create a new issue suggesting your contribution here: [PAC-ID Issues](https://github.com/ApiniLabs/PAC-ID/issues).
 Search if such an issue already exists.
 If you like, make changes, commit them and create a pull request for your changes to be reviewed and eventually merged.

-**Q: I like that a PAC-ID points to my own (proprietary or local) service instances, e.g. to access my own ELN, LIMS, inventory system, ...**
+**Q: I like that a PAC-ID points to my own (proprietary or local) service instances, e.g. to access my own ELN, LIMS, inventory system, ...
+How to achieve that?**

 **A:** This is provided as a separate Smart Building Block named [PAC-Resolver](https://github.com/ApiniLabs/PAC-ID-Resolver).